Mary Bushnell Williams: Personal life

-J.P. died before the civil war, and it was Mrs. Williams' first great sorrow.
+William's husband died before the start of the American Civil War.
 She suffered severely by the reverses which marked the latter years of the war.
-The destruction of her residence, "The Oaks", by the vandal followers of the Red River Campaign in 1864; the wounding of one son; the untimely death of another; the material misfortunes which reduced her from aflluence to poverty were great difficulties for her to deal with, but her faith was strong and it was this which aided her during difficult times.
+The destruction of her residence, "The Oaks", by members of the Red River Campaign in 1864; the wounding of one son; the untimely death of another; the material misfortunes which reduced her from aflluence to poverty were great difficulties for her to deal with, but her faith was strong and it was this which aided her during difficult times.

 For some time during the war, she was a refugee in Texas.
 In 1869, she removed to Opelousas, Louisiana, and frequently resided some portion of the year in the city of New Orleans.

 In religion, Williams was a member of the Episcopal Church.
 She died July 3, 1891, and was buried at Opelousas, Louisiana.